danielburgoyne7/Lorenz/README.md

 This is a work-in-progress.

-The project is an audio-visual program to synthesise data from a [Lorenz system](https://en.wikipedia.org/wiki/Lorenz_system) as sound, in real-time.
+The project is an audio-visual program to synthesise [Lorenz system](https://en.wikipedia.org/wiki/Lorenz_system) data to sound, in real-time.
 The parameters of the mapping scheme and Lorenz equations can be changed in real time.

 Watch a demo here: https://youtu.be/e76cT6YAcnQ